Zuberoman/Portfolio-Website/README.md

 # PortfolioWebsite

-Website intended to show machinery park of Protoshop Department for external Customer.
+Website intended to show machinery park of Production Department for external Customers.